 Fall entry: January 15

 Complete applicants for Fall admission may also be considered for university-wide Graduate Merit and Diversity Fellowships.
 Details about these Fellowships can be found at http://ogaps.tamu.edu/Buttons/Funding-Opportunities.
 If you think you might be eligible for a Graduate Diversity Fellowship, please include a brief statement (a paragraph or two) with the material you submit to the Philosophy Department explaining why you may qualify.
+The department does not have funding for the MA program, and will not consider applications for this program unless they indicate some external funding source, such as from a grant, fellowship, or the military.

 Responses to applications received by the January 15 deadline will be mailed to applicants by late-March.